 Howard's 17 points lead Marquette past No. 19 Butler, 76-57

-Howard's 17 points lead Marquette past No. 19 Butler, 76-57Marquette's Koby McEwen (25) reacts during the second half of an NCAA college basketball game against Butler, Sunday, Feb.
+Butler Marquette BasketballMarquette's Markus Howard (0) drives to the basket against Butler's Sean McDermott (22) during the first half of an NCAA college basketball game Sunday, Feb.
 9, 2020, in Milwaukee.
 (AP Photo/Aaron Gash)

+MILWAUKEE (AP) — No. 19 Butler contained Markus Howard, the nation’s leading scorer, but Marquette’s supporting cast answered the challenge.

-MILWAUKEE (AP) -- Markus Howard scored 17 points and Brendan Bailey and Koby McEwen added 16 apiece to lead Marquette to a 76-57 victory over No. 19 Butler on Sunday.
+Howard, who entered averaging 27.9 points, scored 17 and Brendan Bailey and Koby McEwen added 16 apiece to lead Marquette to a 76-57 victory over Butler on Sunday.

+“They’re a tough assignment in general,” Butler coach LaVall Jordan said.
+“Obviously you start with Markus Howard, so how much attention do you want to give him in terms of helping, allow him to just play and keep the other guys contained?
+I thought we did a job on him.
+Recoveries to some of the shooters were slow.”

 Marquette (17-6, 7-4 Big East) put the game away when McEwen hit back-to-back 3 pointers and Bailey followed with another to give the Golden Eagles a 62-45 lead with 6:09 remaining.